ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 <u> **Question:** What happens this time? </u>

 * I am not able to log in with sysadmin privleges
-* IT brings up the "error-Page" stating I am not able to brows users
+* IT brings up the "error-Page" stating I am not able to browse users

 ![pic](IMAGE/no.PNG)